 The Doctor meets Robert the Bruce and tells him 'If at first you don't succeed, try, try again.'

-[Lords of the Storm page 92.
-No year is given, but this is the year he returned to Scotland and defeated the English at Carrick.]
+[Lords of the Storm (p.
+92).
+No year is given, so we've gone for the year he returned to Scotland and defeated the English at Carrick.]

 The Mongols attack Kaffa.
 When disease attacks the Mongol camp, their commander orders the corpses to be catapulted over the walls.
 This act starts the spread of the Black Death into Europe.